-At your request, we performed an actuarial valuation of the Oklahoma Police Pension and Retirement System (OPPRS) as of June 30, 2019 for the purpose of determining the required State contribution for the fiscal year ending June 30, 2020.
-The major findings of the valuation are contained in this report, which reflects the benefit provisions in place on June 30, 2019.
-There have been no changes to the plan provisions, actuarial methods, or assumptions since the prior valuation.
-Note that the special retiree stipend paid in October 2018 was reflected in the 2018 valuation.
+At your request, we performed an actuarial valuation of the Oklahoma Police Pension and Retirement System (OPPRS) as of June 30, 2020 for the purpose of determining the required State contribution for the fiscal year ending June 30, 2021.
+The major findings of the valuation are contained in this report, which reflects the benefit provisions in place on June 30, 2020.
+There have been no changes to plan provisions, actuarial methods, or assumptions since the prior valuation.
+However, an ad hoc cost-of-living adjustment was granted to certain retirees effective July 1, 2020.
+This one-time benefit improvement is discussed in further detail in the executive summary of the report.